Top skills

 9. Organized Shopping – Stocking Up

-If you liked to shop daily or weekly, you may want to reconsider moving to a rural area.
+If you like to shop daily or weekly, you may want to reconsider moving to a rural area.
 Sometimes, you may have to travel hours to a big store like a Home Depot or an appliance store.
 Even a grocery store could be an hour or 2 hours away.

 10. Flexibility Living In A Rural Area

-Yes, flexibility is a must-have skill living in a rural area.
-Living in a rural area can be a great way to enjoy a slower pace of life and escape the hustle and bustle of the city.
+Yes, flexibility is a must-have skill in a rural area.
+Living in a rural area can be a great way to enjoy a slower pace of life and escape the hustle and bustle of a city.
 However, it’s important to be aware that rural living comes with its own set of challenges.

 Whatever the case, being flexible and adaptable will go a long way toward making rural living work for you.